A Place for Mom

 Dementia behavior: Sleep problems

 While quality sleep tends to decrease as you age, people who have dementia experience more sleep disturbances than other seniors.
-In fact, sleep problems affect as many as a third of seniors with dementia.
+In fact, sleep problems affect up to half of seniors with dementia.[06]

 Common sleep issues may include: